hugoh/hubitat-internet-monitor/README.md

 # Hubitat Internet Connection Monitor

+*Version: 0.13.1*

-This is a Hubitat driver to report on whether the Internet connection is up or down.
+This is a user application for Hubitat to report on whether the Internet connection is up or down.

-The driver exposes a presence sensor:
+The application exposes a child presence sensor:
-* When the internet is up, the presence sensor is set to present.
+* When the internet is up, the presence sensor is set to *present*.
-* When the internet is detected as down, it is set as not present.
+* When the internet is detected as down, it is set as *not present*.

 ## Logic